zbo14/zachh.me/blog/SSHing-over-a-tunnel-to-a-reverse-tunnel.md

 This starts the daemon on port 12345.
 You'll need to open this port on your cloud instance.
 Still preferable to opening a port on your home router though.
 If your home/office networks have static public IPs, you should only allow traffic from those addresses instead of the entire world.

-Then start an SSH server and configure `rtunnel` on the device you ultimately want to SSH into.
-In the scenario, this was the rpi but it could be another device.
+Then start an SSH server and configure `rtunnel` on the machine you ultimately want to SSH into.
+In the scenario, this was the rpi but it could be another machine.
 Change `PasswordAuthentication` to `no` in the SSH server configuration file (usually `/etc/ssh/sshd_config`) since we only want to allow clients with authorized keys.

 ```bash
 # on rpi (host)